circle2jt/ymlr/README.md

         path: /test/test.stack.yaml                         # Path of dir or file which is need to eval variable or auto includes
         saveTo: /test/test.done.stack.yaml                  # Path of the target file which is merged and replaced variables
         validFilePattern: ^[a-zA-Z0-9].*?\.stack\.ya?ml$    # Only handle files which is ends with .stack.yaml
+        validDirPattern: ^[A-Za-z0-9]                       # Only scan directories which start with by a-zA-Z or a digit
 ```

 file `test.stack.yaml`